sushanth0903-CODE/aerosense-rul/README.md

 ### ⚠️ Important

+These are **project-defined visualization categories**.

-These are:
+They are:

-> **Demonstration categories created for the dashboard interface.**
+* not official aviation thresholds;

-They are **not certified aviation maintenance limits**.
+* not certified maintenance limits;
+* not safety classifications;

-They must not be interpreted as real aircraft maintenance recommendations.
+* not real aircraft maintenance recommendations.

 ---

 # 21. Project Architecture

-The repository follows a simple separation of responsibilities:
+AeroSense separates the major responsibilities of the system:

 ```text
                     ┌──────────────────────────┐